Onchocerciasis: History

-Onchocerca originated in Africa and was exported to the Americas by the slave trade, as part of the Columbian exchange that introduced other old world diseases such as yellow fever into the New World.
-Findings of a phylogenetic study in the mid-90s are consistent with an introduction to the New World in this manner.
+Onchocerca originated in Africa and was exported to the Americas by the slave trade, as part of the Columbian exchange that introduced other old-world diseases such as yellow fever into the New World.
+The findings of a phylogenetic study in the mid-90s are consistent with an introduction to the New World in this manner.
 DNA sequences of savannah and rainforest strains in Africa differ, while American strains are identical to savannah strains in western Africa.
-The microfilarial parasite that causes the disease was first identified in 1874 by an Irish naval surgeon, John O'Neill, who was seeking to identify the cause of a common skin disease along the west coast of Africa, known as "craw-craw".
+The microfilarial parasite that causes the disease was first identified in 1874 by an Irish naval surgeon, John O'Neill, who sought to identify the cause of a common skin disease along the west coast of Africa, known as "craw-craw".
 Rudolf Leuckart, a German zoologist, later examined specimens of the same filarial worm sent from Africa by a German missionary doctor in 1890 and named the organism Filaria volvulus.

-Rodolfo Robles and Rafael Pacheco in Guatemala first mentioned the ocular form of the disease in the Americas about 1915.
+Rodolfo Robles and Rafael Pacheco in Guatemala first mentioned the ocular form of the disease in the Americas in about 1915.
 They described a tropical worm infection with adult Onchocerca that included inflammation of the skin, especially the face ('erisipela de la costa'), and eyes.
 The disease, commonly called the "filarial blinding disease", and later referred to as "Robles disease", was common among coffee plantation workers.
 Manifestations included subcutaneous nodules, anterior eye lesions, and dermatitis.
 Robles sent specimens to Émile Brumpt, a French parasitologist, who named it O. caecutiens in 1919, indicating the parasite caused blindness (Latin "caecus" meaning blind).
 The disease was also reported as being common in Mexico.
 By the early 1920s, it was generally agreed that the filaria in Africa and Central America were morphologically indistinguishable and the same as that described by O'Neill 50 years earlier.